radiantearth/stac-spec/api-spec/extensions/sort/README.md

 Examples of `sortby` parameter:

-    1) GET /search?sortby=properties.created
+    1. GET /search?sortby=properties.created

-    2) GET /search?sortby=+properties.created
+    2. GET /search?sortby=+properties.created

-    3) GET /search?sortby=properties.created,-id
+    3. GET /search?sortby=properties.created,-id

-    4) GET /search?sortby=+properties.created,-id
+    4. GET /search?sortby=+properties.created,-id

-    5) GET /search?sortby=-properties.eo:cloud_cover
+    5. GET /search?sortby=-properties.eo:cloud_cover

-Note that examples 1 and 2 are symantically equivalent, as well as examples 3 and 4.
+Note that examples 1 and 2 are symantically equivalent, as well as examples 3 and 4. ß
 # HTTP POST JSON Entity

 When calling `/search` using POST with`Content-Type: application/json`, this extension adds an attribute `sortby` with